Last Updated on March 28, 2023

 A manufacturer not only has to source all of the components of a product, it also has to scale up production.
 This task is often taken for granted, but it is part of the really hard work of taking a product to market.
 The process includes setting up the supply chain for all of the raw materials, designing an assembly process with the appropriate tooling and fixtures, building or securing test equipment, establishing testing and quality procedures, and working through materials handling, staffing, and countless other details.”

 USMCA Offers Relief from China Tariffs: How Manufacturers Can Benefit

 The U.S. – Mexico – Canada Agreement (USMCA) will provide lower tariff rates and reduced duty rates between the three nations, which in turn will allow manufacturing goods imported between them easier and cost effective.
 Some other benefits and points to consider:

 - There are no tariffs for products made in Mexico and imported into the United States that meet USMCA rules of origin requirements.

-- Manufacturing goods in Mexico also means lower shipping time for goods to get into the United States, as well as lower average cost of shipping.
+- Manufacturing in Mexico vs China also means lower shipping time for goods to get into the United States, as well as lower average cost of shipping.